Question: What does the statement 'no gluten ingredients' mean on a food label?

 There's no official definition for the term "no gluten ingredients" on food labels.
 However, manufacturers generally use the term when the product does not include any gluten-containing ingredients, but hasn't been tested for gluten or may be at risk for gluten cross contamination.

-If a manufacturer doesn't want to test a product, or if that manufacturer is concerned that a product might not consistently meet the 20ppm standard, the company might decide to use the term "no gluten ingredients" instead of "gluten-free."
+If a manufacturer doesn't want to test a product for gluten, or if that manufacturer is concerned that a product might not consistently meet the 20ppm standard, the company might decide to use the term "no gluten ingredients" instead of "gluten-free."
 For the consumer, it signals a bit more uncertainty about the gluten-free status of the product.

 In fact, several large companies that produce both gluten-free products and gluten-containing products use the term "no gluten ingredients" for products whose ingredients don't include gluten, but which may be at risk for cross contamination or aren't tested for gluten.

-Other companies label their products "no gluten ingredients" as a form of legal protection the products may be completely free of gluten, but using the phrase "no gluten ingredients" doesn't promise quite as much.
+Other companies label their products "no gluten ingredients" as a form of legal protection — the products may meet the FDA's standards, but using the phrase "no gluten ingredients" doesn't promise as much, just in case.

 So should you purchase products labeled "no gluten ingredients"?

 Honestly, it depends how sensitive you are and how careful you want to be.
 Some people can eat food products made on shared lines with gluten-containing products and not get symptoms, while others even need to avoid products made in the same facility.

 Before you do buy a product with the "no gluten ingredients" label, take a good look at the ingredients label to see if you spot any allergen disclosures (i.e., a statement like "Made on equipment that also processes wheat").
 Companies often will disclose if a product is made on the same lines or in the same facility as wheat-containing products.
 (Read more on this: Should you eat foods made in a shared facility or on shared equipment?)